aericjw/AppSecUnitCalculator/README.md

 THIS IS NOT PART OF THE DYNATRACE PRODUCT.
 This is meant to be a simple way to provide a projection on ASU consumption.

 ## Future Development
 The project is currently a command line script, which requires installing python and other modules which isn't always ideal or allowed.
-In development is a web-based Single Page Application (SPA) that can take the URL and API Token then print a resulting forecast through the browser.
+In development is a web-based Single Page Application that can take the URL and API Token then print a resulting forecast through the browser.
+Also in development is a Dynatrace Custom App version of the calculator.